chilaxan/chilaxan.github.io/_posts/2023-11-24-developing-fishhook.md

 categories: Python
 ---

-[Fishhook](https://pypi.org/project/fishhook/) was one of my first major low level Python projects.
+[Fishhook](https://pypi.org/project/fishhook/){:target="_blank"} was one of my first major low level Python projects.
-I set out with the goal to make an easy to use, dynamic Python dunder hooking tool, similar to [forbiddenfruit](https://pypi.org/project/forbiddenfruit/).
+I set out with the goal to make an easy to use, dynamic Python dunder hooking tool, similar to [forbiddenfruit](https://pypi.org/project/forbiddenfruit/){:target="_blank"}.
 However, I wanted to improve on the methods used in forbiddenfruit, where many of the offsets and details were hard coded.

 *Disclaimer: This post goes into a lot of internal details about how CPython (the reference implementation of Python) works.
-I recommend reading the CPython C documentation and chunks of referred to source code for clarity*
+I recommend reading the [CPython C documentation](https://docs.python.org/3/c-api/){:target="_blank"} and chunks of referred to [source code](https://github.com/python/cpython){:target="_blank"} for clarity*

 ## Background